| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 this will be identified as a children/parent 'family' which could be represented as 'a+b=c' case.

-Note : At this point only settings with 2 children are considered, for more complex scenarions one may build trees using buildTree
+Note : At this point only settings with 2 children are considered, for more complex scenarions one may build trees using buildTree (however, this function does not identify 'parents').

 In proteomics-applications some start- and end-sites may occur multiple times, representing eg unmodified and modified versions of the same basal peptide-sequence.